PhluantMobile/coding-guidlines/README.md

 - Never omit semicolons

 ### General Practices
+- Track all interactions
+- Make sure ads are centered when placed in an empty HTML body without taking them out of 'normal flow' (they should still cause the parent element to expand)
 - Always maintain separation between content, presentation, & behavior
 - Try to make the program's flow as obvious as possible
 - Strive to define / use variables & functions in the most specific context possible